RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="Checking LoRaWAN Joint Request in Chirpstack OTAA Console" />

-9. Try to send a data from RAK811 Evaluation Board to ChirpStack.
+9. Try to send data from RAK811 Evaluation Board to ChirpStack.

 ```
 at+send=lora:2:1234567890